CloudBindle/youxia/README.md

 This component mutates the JSON for workflows stored in SimpleDB into the blacklist format used by BWA deciders

     java -cp youxia-reaper/target/youxia-reaper-*-jar-with-dependencies.jar io.cloudbindle.youxia.reaper.BWABlackListConverter   --output blacklist.txt

+## OpenStack

+### ETRI

+The following special steps need to be taken in order to setup with OpenStack

+1. Grab and execute your OpenStack RC file from the web interface page "Access & Security"
+2. Install the OpenStack client from http://docs.openstack.org/user-guide/content/install_clients.html
+3. For ETRI, I ran into this issue http://foogeee.blogspot.ca/2012/11/openstack-nova-client-doesnt-work.html
+4. In order to determine the region, try the command "nova endpoints" and look for region under nova
+5. Also for ETRI, do not specify a network (ETRI uses nova networking as opposed to neutron and thus does not require that a network be specified)

 ## Other Links